 3.5: The service is able to use CO2 insufflation and provide N20 inhalation for patients undergoing GI procedures.

-3.6: The service is able to offer a full range of sedation techniques to maximise comfort, minimise patient anxiety and perform highly technical endoscopy.
-This should include access to general anaesthesia if required.
-Anaesthesia should be administered under the supervision of an anaesthetic doctor.
+3.6: The service is able to offer a full range of sedation techniques to maximise comfort, minimise patient anxiety and perform highly technical endoscopy in line with nationally accepted guidelines.